Renyhc/copilot-metrics/README.md

 ## Response Format

-All endpoints return JSON responses with the following structure:
+All endpoints return JSON responses with the following structure.
+Additionally, each request generates and saves a PNG chart image in the `exports` directory.

 ```json
 {